-cache-maxage from Edge-Control as the time to live (TTL) of the object on the Fastly edge, and honoring downstream-ttl from Edge-Control as the TTL to be sent down from the Fastly edge to the end user's browser.
+VCL provides the building blocks to access information inside the Edge-Control response header field from the origin.
+We support this by honoring cache-maxage from Edge-Control as the time to live (TTL) of the object on the Fastly edge, and honoring downstream-ttl from Edge-Control as the TTL to be sent down from the Fastly edge to the end user's browser.

-In order to incorporate this Edge-Control header support, include the following snippet in your vcl\fetch function via custom VCL:
+In order to incorporate this Edge-Control header support, include the following snippet in your vcl fetch function via custom VCL:

+'''

+if (parse_time_delta(subfield(beresp.http.Edge-Control, "downstream-ttl")) >= 0) {

+set beresp.http.Cache-Control = "max-age=" parse_time_delta(subfield(beresp.http.Edge-Control, "downstream-tt

+l"));

+}

-''' if (parse_time_delta(subfield(beresp.http.Edge-Control, "downstream-ttl")) >= 0) { set beresp.http.Cache-Control = "max-age=" parse_time_delta(subfield(beresp.http.Edge-Control, "downstream-ttl")); } if (parse_time_delta(subfield(beresp.http.Edge-Control, "cache-maxage")) >= 0) { set beresp.ttl = parse_time_delta(subfield(beresp.http.Edge-Control, "cache-maxage")); } '''
+if (parse_time_delta(subfield(beresp.http.Edge-Control, "cache-maxage")) >= 0) { set beresp.ttl = parse_time_delta(subfield(beresp.http.Edge-Control, "cache-maxage")); } '''

-The subfield function parses the Edge-Control field for subfields, and the parse\time\delta function converts time values like "7m" into a number of seconds.
+The subfield function parses the Edge-Control field for subfields, and the parse_time_delta function converts time values like "7m" into a number of seconds.
 You can then use that number of seconds to populate beresp.ttl (the TTL of the object on the Fastly edge) or you can use it to construct a Cache-Control header field for downstream.
-The parse\time\delta function will return -1 if the subfield is not well-formed as a time value, or if it is entirely absent.
+The parse_time_delta function will return -1 if the subfield is not well-formed as a time value, or if it is entirely absent.
 The above snippet honors cache-maxage and downstream-ttl from Edge-Control if present and usable.

-MPORTANT: The ability to upload custom VCL code (/guides/vcl/uploading-custom-vcl) is disabled by default when you sign up.
-To enable this ability for your account, contact support@fastly.com (mailto:support@fastly.com) and request it.
+• IMPORTANT: The ability to upload custom VCL code (/guides/vcl/uploading-custom-vcl) is disabled by default when you sign up.
+To enable this ability for your account, contact support@fastly.com) and request it.